tlswg/tls13-spec/draft-ietf-tls-tls13.md

 ## Compatibility with SSL 2.0

-The security of SSL 2.0 is considered insufficient for the reasons enumerated in Section 2 of [RFC6176].
+The security of SSL 2.0 {{SSL2}} is considered insufficient for the reasons enumerated in Section 2 of [RFC6176].

-TLS 1.3 implementations MUST NOT support SSL 2.0 {{SSL2}}.
-Implementations MUST NOT send or accept SSL version 2.0 compatible CLIENT-HELLO or SERVER-HELLO messages.
-Implementations MUST NOT send or accept any messages with a protocol version that is less than { 3, 0 }.
+Implementations MUST NOT send or accept an SSL version 2.0 compatible CLIENT-HELLO.
+Implementations MUST NOT send or accept TLS records with a version less than { 3, 0 }.

 #  Security Analysis

 The TLS protocol is designed to establish a secure connection between a client